lyellread/cs427-final-project/documentation/documentation.md

 Throughout `NOISE`, several primitives are used.
 These primitives are defined below as member subroutines to the scheme $\Sigma$.

-TODO: Fix F name throughout and subname is always used
-TODO: Check schemes for accuracy
 TODO: Add Pad() and UnPad() here

 \begin{center}